rinnaaza/bridge-api-assignment/README.md

 - the list of **accounts** linked to the same items;
 - the last 2 bank **transactions**.

+**!Important**: We suppose for the sake of this exercice, to retrieve all the items and accounts of the user.

 The JSON file will have the following formalism:

 ``` JSON